 Discontinue ARCALYST if a patient develops a serious infection.

-It is possible that taking drugs that block IL-1 increase the risk of tuberculosis (TB) or other atypical or opportunistic infections.
-Refer to current practice guidelines to evaluate and to treat possible latent TB infections before initiating therapy.
+It is possible that taking drugs such as ARCALYST that block IL-1 may increase the risk of tuberculosis (TB) or other atypical or opportunistic infections.

-The impact of ARCALYST on infections and the development of malignancies is not known.
-However, treatment with immunosuppressants may result in an increase in the risk of malignancies.
+Although the impact of ARCALYST on infections and the development of malignancies is not known, treatment with immunosuppressants, including ARCALYST, may result in an increase in the risk of malignancies.

-Hypersensitivity reactions occurred in clinical trials.
-If a hypersensitivity reaction occurs, discontinue ARCALYST and initiate appropriate therapy.
+Hypersensitivity reactions associated with ARCALYST occurred in clinical trials.
+Discontinue ARCALYST and initiate appropriate therapy if a hypersensitivity reaction occurs.

 Since no data are available, avoid administration of live vaccines while patients are receiving ARCALYST.
-Because IL-1 blockade may interfere with immune response to infections, it is recommended that, prior to initiation of therapy with ARCALYST, patients receive all recommended vaccinations, as appropriate.
+ARCALYST may interfere with the normal immune response to new antigens, so vaccines may not be effective in patients receiving ARCALYST.
+It is recommended that, prior to initiation of therapy with ARCALYST, patients receive all recommended vaccinations, as appropriate.

-The most common adverse reactions (≥10%) include injection-site reactions, upper respiratory tract infections, arthralgia, and myalgia.
+In patients with CAPS or RP, the most common adverse reactions (≥10%) include injection-site reactions and upper respiratory tract infections.

-In patients being treated with CYP450 substrates with narrow therapeutic indices, therapeutic monitoring of the effect or drug concentration should be performed, and the individual dose of the medicinal product may need to be adjusted as needed.
+In patients being treated with CYP450 substrates with narrow therapeutic indices, therapeutic monitoring of the effect or drug concentration should be performed, and the individual dose of the medicinal product may need to be adjusted.